SacArea-BayDeltaProjects/HydroRDITemplate/README.md

     **TopBottom:** Are there two sondes daisy-chained together?
 If so this will duplicate all serial communications for water quality (parameter checks, set delimiters, get 	instant data points, wipe, and collect bursts) for the second sonde and assign the values with a BTM prefix.

     **RedSonde:** Is there a second sonde running through a second SOA?
+This will NOT run burst data!
+Only for single point collection currently.

     **HasIridium:** Is there an Iridium telemetry system as a backup to the modem?